 Diocese of Central Solomons (DOCS) was inaugurated on 4th May 1997 from the Diocese of Central Melanesia, the mother diocese of the Anglican Church of Melanesia.
 The episcopal boundary of DOCS then was Savo, Ngella, Guadalcanal (excluding Honiara and nearby communities – from Kesao River in the west to the Balasuna River in the east and the ridges of mountains inland of Honiara,) and Rennel and Bellona.

 Later, Guadalcanal became diocese of its own in 2014 and Rennel and Bellona then came under the Diocese of Central Melanesia.

-The first Diocesan Bishop was right Reverend Charles Koete who was consecrated and installed at the Christ the King Cathedral at Tulagi, Florida Island in the Central Islands Province, at the time of the inauguration in 1997.
+The Right Reverend Charles Koete was consecrated and installed as the first Bishop of the diocese when the diocese was inaugurated at the Christ the King Cathedral at Tulagi, Florida Islands in the Central Islands Province in 1997.

 The Diocesan Bishop Charles Koete called the first Diocesan Synod on the 5th May 1997 purposely to adapt the canons and constitutions of the diocese.
 The Synod was convened in the Christ the King Cathedral.
 The delegates were mostly the active clergy and lay representatives from Ngella, Savo, Guadalcanal and Rennell and Bellona islands.